 Written by Don McGregor.
 Art by Rich Buckler, Gil Kane and Billy Graham.

 Up until 1973 Black Panther had never had his own solo series.
 He’d either been a guest in someone else’s comic or been a member of the Avengers.
-It wasn’t until Don McGregor, who was a proofreader on the dated reprint series Jungle Action, demanded for that the series demanded Marvel publish something a bit more tasteful that Black Panther became the star of his own series.
+It wasn’t until Don McGregor, who was a proofreader on the dated reprint series Jungle Action, demanded that Marvel publish something more tasteful that Black Panther became the star of his own series.
 With the only restriction being that it had to be set in Africa, McGregor and a batch of artists kicked off the series with the 12-part (something that was unheard of back then) epic Panther’s Rage.

 After being in the US with the Avengers for some time, Black Panther comes home to find that there is unrest in Wakanda.
 That unrest stems from Erik Killmonger, who with his army has gone around attacking villages with the intention of taking T’Challa’s throne.
 Over the span of 12 issues Black Panther will face down many of Killmonger’s lieutenants all over the country in order to stop this revolution.